Dre Campbell Farm

 1. Use Row Covers

-Once the bugs are already present, this may not be the best option, as they are already in your garden.
-Also, the material used should be light in weight and have the ability to let water pass through.
+Once the bugs are present, this may not be the best option, as they are already in your garden.
+Also, the material used should be light in weight and can let water pass through.

 A downside may be that it prevents beneficial bugs from reaching your plants.